theNewDynamic/thenewdynamic.org/_posts/2017-11-27-interview-with-bud-parr.md

 website](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/)
 (in Ruby-based Jekyll) also built [Hillary Clinton's campaign site](https://web.archive.org/web/20160701080059/https://www.hillaryclinton.com/) (in Node.js-based Assemble).
-Those were quite sophisticated websites.
+Those were sophisticated websites.
 We have a [showcase of sites](/showcase/) at The New Dynamic showing off some great work.
 I think the takeaway from the showcase, and a point that I've been trying to make for years, is that the use-case for static is not just "blogs for hackers"